 The Miyake group is the dynamic collaboration of one young group leader and aloha-attired students.
 We work seriously, however, on the theories of quantum computation and quantum information under the motto: "Physics out of information".
 Although a newcomer in physics, quantum information science has spurred rapid development in our ability to interface and control quantum systems, as well as our understanding of quantum mechanics itself.
 Its major goals include the development of a quantum computer, which exploits the exotic properties of quantum mechanics to perform calculations faster than any ordinary classical computer.
+We participate in the STAQ (Software-Tailored Architecture for Quantum) Co-design project, which is National Science Foundation's largest quantum computing project to date.

 >> Archived "Miyake Group News"